 The Backstage Pass has proven to be a central element of the Science of Rock visitor experience.
 Roughly 75% of visitors use their pass to create one or more videos.
 And more than 50% of visitors actually visit the exhibition website to view and share their videos with friends and family via social media.

-If you’re interested in knowing more about The Science of Rock n Roll, please contact us for more information.
+If you’re interested in knowing more about this project, please contact us for more information.